memgonzales/memgonzales/README.md

 As a research officer at the [Agency for Science, Technology and Research (A*STAR)](https://www.a-star.edu.sg/), Singapore, my work sits at the intersection of computer science and biology, with a focus on developing novel AI tools for analyzing large (gigapixel-scale), multi-channel microscopy images.

 I was a recipient of the Singapore International Pre-Graduate Award (2024) from A*STAR.
-I have also served as a reviewer for the _Computational and Structural Biotechnology Journal_ and _IET Image Processing_.
+I have also served as a reviewer for the _Computational and Structural Biotechnology Journal_ and for _IET Image Processing_.

 Prior to joining A*STAR, I was a data science consultant at the [Asian Development Bank's](https://www.adb.org/) Economic Research and Development Impact Department.
 I obtained my master's degree in computer science from De La Salle University, Manila, under its integrated bachelor's-master's degree honors program.